-The UK left the European Union on the 31 January 2020 and is now in a transition period which will end on 31 December 2020.
-In January 2021 a new relationship with the EU will begin.
+The UK left the European Union on the 31 January 2020 and has now entered into a new relationship with the EU.

 Future relationships between countries